 Note: Selecting the photo or image associated with the Social Signal opens that contact’s Contact page, which displays the Social Signal below the person’s contact information.

-A Social Signal, that is generated from one of your contact’s social media posts, such as a Facebook post, and/or its comments, provides you the context from which the Signal was created.
+A Social Signal, that is generated from one of your contact’s social media posts, and/or its comments, provides you the context from which the Signal was created.
 This helps you to determine whether or not the Social Signal is accurate and provides you with the necessary information for you to decide how to respond or categorize that Signal.
 To access the post on your contact’s social media account, select Post located directly below the post.

 Note: Social Signals derived from a person’s profile, such as a job change on LinkedIn, do not provide you the ability to go directly to that contact’s social media account from the social media post in your Social Signals.